 Aquaman has been one of DC's stars on television.
 He was very popular in the 1960s and had his own cartoon.
 This cartoon later merged with a Superman cartoon to become the Superman/Aquaman Hour of Adventure (1968).
 Aquaman had some powers on this show that was not in the comics at the time.
 He had the ability to throw hard water balls and the ability to create whirlpools while swimming at super speed.
 Storm and Imp and Tusky, along with Aqualad were in every episode and Mera was not openly his love interest, but a woman from Atlantis who appeared in less than a third of the episodes.
 While Aquaman did not live in Atlantis, he and Aqualad rescued Atlantis frequently.
 Some of his villains were from the comics, but others like Queen Vassa and The Brain were new.

 Aquaman was also popular enough to be one of the early stars of the Superfriends (1973), and the various derivative series (Superfriends Hour (1977), Challenge of the Superfriends (1978), World's Greatest Superfriends (1979), Super Powers Team (1985), etc. Collectively these are known as Superfriends I - VI ).
 Throughout much of the series his role and image diminished as his abilities were ignored or portrayed as ineffective.
 It was at this time that he became the butt of many jokes and was stereotyped as useless.
 Aquaman was voiced by Norman Alden in the 1973 and 1977 shows.
 From Challenge of the Super Friends onward, he was voiced by William Callaway.
 It is interesting to note that Aquaman did not have a speaking role in the 1st episode of Challenge of the Super Friends and that Callaway voiced the Flash in that show and voiced Aquaman after that.
 This is the most infamous version of Aquaman, and it has tainted Aquaman's reputation and turned him into a joke in the public's eye.
-It should be noted that Aquaman was not the only one to have his reputation tainted by this show, as Hawkman suffered just as much.
+It should be noted that Aquaman was not the only one to have his reputation tainted by this show, as Hawkman suffered just as much, though his poor reputation did not enter into public consciousness the way Aquaman's did.

 He first appeared in the Superman: The Animated Series episode "Fish Story" where he had his more classic costume.
 He is shown to be considered an urban legend voiced by Miguel Ferrer.
 He comes into conflict with Lex Luthor whos experiments are damaging Atlantis.
 He is shown to be suspicious of "Surface Dwellers".